 As your business grows, you may find yourself looking for a business credit card, business credit line, or a business loan.
 Having an established business bank account that has been operating satisfactorily may improve your chances of getting a business credit approval when the time comes, and your approval won’t necessarily rely on your personal credit rating only.

 Your company is never too small for a business banking account and there are many good reasons to open one.
+Creating a business bank account can take time, but it only requires a small adjustment as you operate your business.
 Establish good business financial habits by keeping your personal and business finances separate right from the start, so as your business grows and your financial needs expand, it will make record-keeping, accounting, filing taxes, and applying for business credit as simple as possible.